borntofrappe/the-nature-of-code/README.md

 - the ability to process the environment to formulate an action

-- the lack of a leader, of an object detailing the entity's eventual movement
+- the lack of a leader, of an entity detailing the agent's eventual movement

 The goal is to run a simulation without a pre-ordained structure, and analyse the interaction, the behavior of independent entities.